mathaywarduk/mnk/_posts/2025-03-13-sold-frog-lane.md

   alt: The kitchen at Frog Lane
 ---

-After month's of hard work, decorating, fixing, cleaning and 'staging' for viewings, someone fell in love with our beautiful home on Frog Lane.
+After months of decorating, fixing, cleaning and 'staging' for viewings, someone fell in love with our beautiful home on Frog Lane.

 {% include gallery.html id="frog-lane" %}

-The move to Scotland is on!
+The move to Scotland was officially on!